deckhouse/deckhouse/candi/cloud-providers/aws/docs/ENVIRONMENT.md

 description: "Configuring AWS for Deckhouse cloud provider operation."
 ---

+{% include notice_envinronment.liquid %}

 To use the `cloud-provider` and `machine-controller-manager` modules, you must access the AWS API as an IAM user with a sufficient set of privileges.

+{% alert level="warning" %}
-> Make sure that you have access to the desired regions and that you have the necessary quotas.
+Make sure that you have access to the desired regions and that you have the necessary quotas.
+{% endalert %}

 ## JSON Policy